-Monday 17.2.2020 in Latest Developments in Macedonia Country Page
+Monday 17.2.2020 in Latest Developments in North Macedonia Country Page

 I denounce threats against & harassment of @IrlMacedonia journalist Maja Jovanovska related to her investigative work on the “Taftalidze” construction project in #Skopje.
 Journalists must be able to work without pressure.
 I call on authorities to thoroughly investigate the case— OSCE media freedom (@OSCE_RFoM) December 31, 2019